 We encourage you to let us know if we have missed any features on this list.

 Academics and especially competitors experience hard constraints on development time.

-In the industry, it is usually best to trade fast development time for a better turn-around time.
-This can only be achieved by doing everything conceivable to reducing the accumulation of complexity, as described in Insight 2.
+In the industry, it is usually best to trade fast development time for better turn-around time.
+It can only be achieved by doing everything conceivable to reducing the accumulation of complexity, as described in Insight 2.
 Similar to traditional software development – it is often beneficial to reduce development time by building a Minimal Viable Product.
 Novice managers and engineers tend to focus on the development time of solutions, neglecting turn-around time.